eko234/hooker/README.md

   killR <pid>.

   if you call
-  `hooker --as client --port 8080 --host localhost --command runR ls -a` note thet everything after the command will be used as the arguments for that command, in that case runR will run a command, if the flag unsafe is not provided hooker will complain in this example, as it will only allow
+  `hooker --as client --port 8080 --host localhost --key secretkey -- runR ls -a` note thet everything after the command will be used as the arguments for that command, in that case runR will run a command, if the flag unsafe is not provided hooker will complain in this example, as it will only allow